 I read an interesting article yesterday, entitled ‘Is congregational singing dead?‘ In it, the author questioned whether a perceived decline in congregational singing in churches across America signalled the end of this historic aspect of gathered Christian worship.
 Except, the author pointed out, it wasn’t that historic at all.
 In fact, Christians gathering to sing together had roots that only stretched back about five hundred years.
 The author claimed that “like the hymnal, the mainline churches, and Lutherans, congregational singing is a product of the Protestant Reformation.”

 I don’t really understand the issue the article (from the Plough magazine) addressed; in my experience of church in the UK congregational singing is alive and well, and often a joy and comfort to be a part of.
-I’m not American, and haven’t visited the US for some years now, so maybe I am just very out of touch with things that side of the Atlantic.
+I’m not American, so maybe I am just very out of touch with things that side of the Atlantic.
+That said, I’m currently spending a few months in Canada – and have been encouraged by what I’ve seen of that here.
 But I was more surprised by the author’s historical stance than with the issue the article spoke to.
 Whilst I support the author’s rallying call to embrace corporate Christian music-making, I was utterly baffled by the stance – maintained throughout the piece – that congregational singing was a product of the Reformation.
 Having made this claim, the below screenshot shows the author elaborating on this point.

 There’s much to dissect here, and I want to simply offer a historical rebuttal to the wider claim this author made.
 But behind the inaccuracy over the place of congregational singing in Christian history comes a fallacy that is all too easily embraced in evangelical thinking.
 So often we view Church history through an incredibly blinkered lens.
 Evangelicals, and Protestants more broadly, seem to work backwards with the Reformation as the high point.
 Great preachers of the 19th century are noted, then maybe the Puritans, then back to the Reformation.
 Continuing backwards, there seems some great dark historical abyss in which figures like Augustine (or maybe just Augustine) shine through, and then you land in the New Testament.
 Church history, for many Protestant Christians, seems to start in the sixteenth century.

-This is of course an oversimplification, but this article betrays this kind of thinking.
+This is of course an oversimplification, but this article is – if unintentionally – encouraging this kind of thinking.
 The lengthy quote offered above speaks vaguely of Christian life before the Reformation, almost presenting the c.1500 years before Luther as an historical amalgamation.

 Whilst this way of thinking is a personal frustration to someone who studies the Early Church (my particular research focus is the late second/early third century), such thinking masks historical truth behind an imagined obscurity.
 And in this area of congregational singing it offers a neat narrative, that Christian music was reinvigorated by the promotion of genuine faith offered by the Reformers, but it fails to account for the historical reality of congregational singing in the Early Church.
 With that in mind, this post will now offer a brief picture of congregational singing in the first few centuries of Christian history.